zuozhenggh/learning-library/developer-library/skillset-tracker/7-oda/7-oda.md

 ### Prerequisites

   * This lab assumes you have an Oracle Cloud account and compartment, user, groups and policies created into it and you are logged in your account.
-For an overview of compartments, users, groups, policies etc see this [link](https://docs.oracle.com/en/cloud/paas/digital-assistant/use-chatbot/users-groups-and-policies1.html#GUID-145DC7BA-2A9B-43BD-90A9-6FDBCAEBB7B0).
+For an overview of compartments, users, groups, policies etc. see this [link](https://docs.oracle.com/en/cloud/paas/digital-assistant/use-chatbot/users-groups-and-policies1.html#GUID-145DC7BA-2A9B-43BD-90A9-6FDBCAEBB7B0).